 - competition or dare to see who can resist passing out the longest under a choke hold (e.g., tap-out or submission holds typically used in mixed martial arts).

 What kids do not know is that maintaining one of these techniques may accidentally cause death or injury.
 Many kids also try this “game” alone by using a ligature (causing the majority of deaths).
 Since they don’t know when they’re actually going to faint – they black out resulting in accidental asphyxiation.
 It kills faster than drugs!
 It is never safe!

 Kids can become addicted to the choking game because of the euphoria they experience – not realizing that their brain is slowly dying.
 The euphoria occurs in two steps (i) when pressure is applied (as blood carrying oxygen decreases) causing a lightheaded dizzy sensation; and then (ii) when pressure is released (as blood carrying oxygen floods the brain) causing a “rush” sensation.
 The rush only lasts momentarily so kids continue to do it – they don’t realize the potential for brain damage, injury and death.

 This activity has no sexual component and should not be confused with autoerotic asphyxia (AEA) which may be practiced by older adolescents and adults.

 Why is it popular?

 The tween/teen years are a time of curiosity and exploration.
 Some kids have said that this "game" gives them a feeling of invincibility.
+Others say they "play" because of peer pressure, competition or dare.
 While most students are taught the risks of drugs and alcohol, the dangers of the choking game go largely unaddressed.
 The popularity of the choking game may boil down to one simple fact: Children and adolescents believe it is safe because they are unaware of its dangers.